kumahq/kuma/docs/madr/decisions/039-transition-to-new-policies.md

 when `shadow=true` is set, the response will take policies with `kuma.io/effect: shadow` label into account.

-For the debugging purposes it makes sense to represent the shadow snapshot as the original snapshot + jsonPatch that can be applied to it.
+For visualization in GUI it would be nice to include the diff between the shadow snapshot and the current snapshot.
-Kuma GUI and kumactl also can benefit from such representation.
-To make server produce such response we can introduce a query parameter `include=diff`.
-Query param `include` contains a list of fields that should be included in the response.
-By default, only `xds` field is set by the API server.
-From the validation point of view the request `_snapshot?shadow=true&include=diff` makes no sense and should be rejected.
+When `include=diff` query parameter is set the response includes a JSONPatch that can be applied to the returned snapshot to get the current proxy snapshot.
+For `shadow=false&include=diff` the server should return an empty JSONPatch diff alongside the current snapshot.

 OpenAPI spec for new endpoints: